Diversity, Equity & Inclusion

 - AMH promotes our funding opportunities to diverse communities in our region through personal outreach and cross-channel marketing.

-- Accessibility accommodations are available upon request.
+- AMH offers free assistance to all applicants for our grants and funding programs.
+Accessibility accommodations are available upon request.

 - All funding recommendations are determined by peer panel review.
 Panels are composed of individuals who reflect our diverse region.
 AMH staff or board members do not have a vote in this process.